transducens/PILAR/asturian/README.md

 Take down: We will comply to legitimate requests by removing the affected sources from the next release of the corpus.

+## Acknowledgements

+The literary translations were provided by the [Academia de la Llingua Asturiana](https://alladixital.org/)